PJADPereira/flickr-download/README.md

   2)  The flickr.py script expects two arguments to be passed through the command line:
       <p>my_api_key: The API key that you receive when you sign in in flickr;</p>
-      </p>coordinates: Four coordinate values separated by commas, be sure to keep it in the
+      <p>coordinates: Four coordinate values separated by commas, be sure to keep it in the
       order provided below:</p>

         <p>&emsp;Westernmost Longitude of the box</p>